 State-Level Child Tax Credit

 Eligibility requirements differ among states’ child tax credits.
 Oklahoma limits the child tax credit to families earning less than $100,000 per year.
 Colorado and New York have age restrictions for qualifying children (under age 6 in Colorado, at least age 4 in New York).
 Maryland's child tax credit is specifically for the lowest income families and restricts eligibility to those earning $6,000 or less per year.
 Maryland also restricts eligibility to families with children with disabilities.
-All seven states allow filers to claim both the state and federal child tax credit.
+All eight states allow filers to claim both the state and federal child tax credit.

 Similar to the federal child tax credit, state child tax credits are a strategy for improving family economic stability and often have bipartisan support.
 The COVID-19 pandemic created or compounded economic burdens for many families, and recent legislative trends suggest states are increasingly considering child tax credits.
-Since 2019, nine states (Connecticut, Hawaii, Illinois, Iowa, Kansas, Michigan, Missouri, Oregon and West Virginia) have introduced legislation to create state-level child tax credits.
+Since 2019, eight states (Hawaii, Illinois, Iowa, Kansas, Michigan, Missouri, Oregon and West Virginia) have introduced legislation to create state-level child tax credits.
 Additionally, California and New York have both introduced legislation to expand their current state child tax credits.